Tewkesbury Abbey: Other burials

-The Three Organs
+The three organs

+Milton Organ

-The Abbey's 17th-century organ – known as the Milton Organ – was originally made for Magdalen College, Oxford, by Robert Dallam.
+The abbey's 17th-century organ – known as the Milton Organ – was originally made for Magdalen College, Oxford, by Robert Dallam.
 After the English Civil War it was removed to the chapel of Hampton Court Palace, where the poet Milton may have played it.
 It came to Tewkesbury in 1737.
 Since then, it has undergone several major rebuilds.
 A specification of the organ can be found on the National Pipe Organ Register.